canada-ca/digital-playbook-guide-numerique/fr/1-concevoir-avec-utilisateurs.md

 ### Liste de contrôle

 **\[TODO: Ajouter / modifier les éléments de la liste de contrôle\]**

+- Understand the different points at which people will interact with the service -- both online and in person **(Digital Services Playbook (US))**
+- Identify pain points in the current way users interact with the service, and prioritize these according to user needs **(Digital Services Playbook (US))**
+- Design the digital parts of the service so that they are integrated with the offline touch points people use to interact with the service **(Digital Services Playbook (US))**
+- Develop metrics that will measure how well the service is meeting user needs at each step of the service **(Digital Services Playbook (US))**
+- Rendre plus pratique et pratique l'utilisation des services numériques

 **Stage alpha :**
 {: .dpgn-data-ignore}